 Unfortunately, these issues often occur in areas with a higher population of students of color.
 This adds to the wide range of historical, economic, and racial disadvantages facing these student groups.

-It’s not something we can solve overnight, but there is still a lot that educators can do to make STEM more inclusive and encourage young learners from all backgrounds to pursue subjects in science and math.
+The opportunity gap isn't something we can solve overnight, but educators can still do quite a bit to make STEM more inclusive and encourage young learners from all backgrounds to pursue subjects in science and math.